A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/Statblocks/README.md

 ## Nualia
   - Nualia is built as a warpriest cleric to match the martial leanings of the 1E build, and using Lamashtu's favored weapon.
   - Note Nualia has Lamashtu's Mark that allows her to birth monsters from her body, which has a specific mechanic in 2E (see [Lamashtu's Major Boon](https://2e.aonprd.com/Deities.aspx?ID=11)), and the assumption is this is how she acquired the Yeth Hounds from Lamashtu, and she can replace them should any be killed, though drained 3 for a 5th level character is no small thing.

-## Giant Hermit Crab
-  - this is a reskinned giant crab from bestiary 2